AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

  ## Huawei

 Huawei devices are the easiest to set up, it is enough to perform two simple steps to lock the application in the background so it won't be terminated by battery saving or background killer process.

-  - Tap on the recent tasks button:
+  - Tap on the *Recent tasks* button:

   <img src="https://cdn.adguard.com/public/Adguard/kb/PicturesEN/android/huaweirecentapps.jpg" width="300">